SophieDeWolf/BusinessAnalysis/H03_documenteren.md

 Prioriteren: MoSCoW
 - Mo: Must have → essentiële elementen
-- S: should have → belanbrijke elementen
+- S: should have → belangrijke elementen
 - Co: could have → leuke extraatjes
 - W: won't have → voegen geen waarde toe